frostbone25/Unity-Planar-Shadows/README.md

 Detailed explain(Korean) : http://ozlael.tistory.com/10

 ### Advantages
 1. Cheap!
-Core part is only for Vertex Shader.
-Pixel Shader handles only color and alpha (plus, Stencil)
+Core part is only for the Vertex Shader.
+The Pixel Shader handles only color and alpha (plus, Stencil)
 2. You can use LOD mesh for shadows.
-While shadowmaps *(Unity’s shadows)* have to draw original mesh twice at least.
+While shadowmaps *(Unity’s shadows)* have to draw original mesh at least twice.
 3. Shadows are pixel perfect compared to shadowmaps.
 Mobile devices have to use blocky hard shadow because they doesn't have enough power to use soft shadows.
 4. ***NEW:*** Works with baked lighting.
 Using light probes, it computes the dominant direction of light.